 - Zigzagged in his teen novel Tunnel in the Sky.
 On the one hand, women make up their own (separate) military units and make up half the survival-course students in the story; on the other, sexual mores are such that a bunch of teenagers, isolated from their parents and all forms of authority, take time to stage their own marriage ceremonies in the middle of a hostile wilderness before daring to fool around.
 When the protagonist gets home, his parents' attitude is that of people who fully expect him to let them pick his friends for him.
 Oh, and when his military sister opts to get married, she has to leave the corps.

-- The Caves of Steel and The Naked Sun by Isaac Asimov both mention corporal punishment to children as a routine occurrence thousands of years in the future.
-The second book even has a lengthy discussion on how difficult but necessary it is programming a Three Laws Compliant robot to understand spanking a child is for its own good.
-Doesn't seem that likely now.
+- Corporal punishment for reprimanding children is considered a routine occurrence thousands of years in the future.
+The sequel, The Naked Sun, even has a lengthy discussion on how difficult but necessary it is programming a Three Laws-Compliant robot to understand why spanking a child performs a greater good for their future development than failing to administer any punishment.

-- A great example: In the short story "Feminine Intuition," the designers of a subtly feminine-looking robot believe that everyone will assume it is mentally inferior to other robots.
+- "Feminine Intuition": The designers of a subtly feminine-looking robot believe that everyone will assume it is mentally inferior to other robots.
 One character explicitly states that if there's anything the average person believes, it's that women are less intelligent than men.
-Upon saying this, he nervously glances around (Susan Calvin having recently retired).
-At the end, after Calvin comes back to save the day, the lesson is that men dismiss women's equal (if not superior) intelligence as mere "intuition."
+Upon saying this, he nervously glances around (Dr Susan Calvin having recently retired).
+At the end, after Dr Calvin comes back to save the day, the lesson is that men dismiss women's equal (if not superior) intelligence as mere "intuition".